spinkube/governance/CONTRIBUTOR_LADDER.md

 Members have no additional capabilities beyond anyone else in the SpinKube community.

-To become a member you must meet the following requirements:
+To become a member you must meet the following requirements and then reach out to a maintainer if you wish to be added to the org:

 - Contributed at least 5 PRs to SpinKube.